jzequn/react-sponge/readme.md

 ## issues:

-1. when user types in <your-folder-name> or <your-file-name>,
+1. when user types in 'your-folder-name' or 'your-file-name',

-   The file console will print out <your-folder-name> as <yyoouurr--ffoollddeerr--nnaammee> ...
+   The file console will print out <your-folder-name> as 'yyoouurr--ffoollddeerr--nnaammee' ...
    However, the name for generated components will be correct.

    I don't know why this happen.
 Probabaly solve the problem later...